-- When you give permission to OTHER ORGANISATIONS to share or it is available publicly
+- When people give permission to OTHER ORGANISATIONS to share or it is available publicly

 - Information available publicly – newspaper articles, social media and other websites

-- When you visit our Website including cookies
+- When people visit our Website which will include cookies

 What personal data do we collect and how do we use it?

 We collect data from our staff, trustees, volunteers, participants and our supporters and donors.
 We usually collect:

 - Name, Contact details, Date of birth, Bank or Credit Card details